Obovaal | 2021

-Obovaal is a sculptural work of art that works according to the principle of a camera obscura.
+Obovaal is a sculptural work that works according to the principle of a camera obscura.
 It is a memorial to the painter Caspar van Wittel, who used the camera obscura during the production of his paintings.

 The nickname of the 17th century painter Caspar van Wittel was "Gaspare degli Occhiali", Caspar with the glasses.
 He owes this nickname to his unmistakable eye for detail with which he registered his surroundings.
 The camera obscura played an important role, as Van Wittel used it as an instrument to frame and highlight elements of cityscapes during painting.